Legend-class cutter: Combat suite

 Legend-class cutters have increased data exchange bandwidth.
 The Hensoldt, formerly EADS North America, TRS-3D radar system provides three-dimensional air and surface search functions, and is used in the LCS program and as the German Korvette 130 program.
 The cutters are equipped with the AN/SLQ-32(V)2 electronic warfare system, used in the DDG-51 class.
 The cutters AN/SLQ-32B(V)2 system is to be upgraded under the Surface Electronic Warfare Improvement Program (SEWIP).

-The Legend class is equipped with the same 220 rpm Bofors 57 mm gun as mounted on the U.S. Navy's littoral combat ships and Constellation-class frigates.
+The Legend class is equipped with the same 220 rpm Mk 110 Bofors 57 mm gun as mounted on the U.S. Navy's littoral combat ships and Constellation-class frigates.
 Guided 57 mm ammunition is being developed for the Mk 110 for the Navy and Coast Guard, including for use on the National Security cutters.
 The missile defense duties are handled by the Mk 53 Nulka decoy systems, the Mk 36 SRBOC countermeasure systems also used on the FFG-7 and CG-47 programs, and the Phalanx CIWS.
 The combination of the Mk 110 and the Phalanx gives the cutters anti-surface capability, limited air-defense capability, and the capability to provide naval gunfire support.

 The cutters have space, weight, and power reserved for additional weapons and systems, which includes mine-warfare systems, non-line-of-sight missiles, and can have a SeaRAM replace the 20 mm Phalanx CIWS.
 The NSC is capable of carrying a sonar that is reported as having mine and underwater swimmer location ability.
 The NSC has an NBC detection and defense system to repel chemical, biological, or radiological attacks and has wash-down systems.
 The cutter's weapons, command and control suite can be upgraded and is hardened to survive potential attacks and process increased data flow.